carolinegbowski/BytePhase1/Project.md

 * It should have methods for guessing an attack location.
 What other methods will it need?
 What should `__init__` set?
 What properties will this object need to have?

+#### Considerations

+* What data structures are you using to store the board?
+The ships?
+  * What performance tradeoffs did you consider when considering which data structures to use?

+* How are you modularizing your code?
+Why is a given code in Model versus View versus Controller?

 #### Ideas for expanding the game:

 * You may need to create subclasses of your original gameboard class to implement these features.